mlanza/ai-literacy/301/06-feet-on-the-ground.md

 > send group text: “...”
 ```

 And, as we saw, each discrete action was a turn — a push of the foot.
 That’s what the app sees.
 That’s what the developer vets.
-Because he can’t anticipate every intent, but he does have final say over what’s permitted inside the control loop.
+Because he can’t anticipate every intent, but he does have absolute control over what’s permitted inside the loop.

 He doesn’t have to know where the story is going.
 He just has to decide whether this particular combination of verbs — on this particular stage — seems reasonable enough to let the action proceed.